nextgis/metro4all/README.md

 Subway navigation and accessibility app.

-Now available for: Amsterdam, Glasgow, Ekaterinburg, Kazan, Lausanne, Minsk, Moscow, Nizhny Novgorod, Saint-Petersburg, Samara, Volgograd, Warsaw, Novosibirsk (upcoming), Marseille (upcoming).
+Now available for: Amsterdam, Glasgow, Ekaterinburg, Kazan, Kiev, Lausanne, Minsk, Moscow, Nizhny Novgorod, Saint-Petersburg, Samara, Volgograd, Warsaw, Novosibirsk (upcoming), Marseille (upcoming).

 Metro4all is:

 * Database of metro data that includes, stations, lines, exits, navigation graph, schematics for each station, measurements of infrastructure elements at each station
-* Web-app (link, Github): routing engine that allows to set FROM and TO including particular exits/entrances and build a route showing all info on obstacles
+* Web-app: routing engine that allows to set FROM and TO including particular exits/entrances and build a route showing all info on obstacles
-* Android-app: same as above https://play.google.com/store/apps/details?id=com.nextgis.metroaccess
+* Android-app: same as above - https://play.google.com/store/apps/details?id=com.nextgis.metroaccess
 * iOS-app: upcoming
 * Website with additional information